digitalmio/mokksy/Readme.md

 Sometimes, depending on your OS, you _might_ need to install package as root/Administrator.
 On Linux and MacOS you can do it by prefixing the command with `sudo`.
 On Windows you are on your own, I didn't used this OS for years now.

 If you don't want to install Mokksy globally, you can install it locally as a Dev dependency: `npm install --save-dev mokksy` or `yarn add -D mokksy`.
 Then please add a `script` in your `package.json` section, ie: `mokksy: mokksy`.
 This way you will have access to Mokksy via: `npm run mokksy` or `yarn run mokksy`.
-To run Mokksy via NPX, run:
+To run Mokksy via NPM directly, without installing it, use NPX command:

 ```
-npx mokksy run db.json
+npx mokksy db.json
 ```

-But bear in mind that it will be slower than installed version as NPM is re-downloading and re-installing app on each start.
+But bear in mind that it will be slower than installed version as package needs to be re-downloaded and re-installed each time.

 ## Getting started, aka. prepaging the database file

-After installing the server, you need to create a `db.json` database file (you can call it whatever you like), something like:
+After installing the server, you need to create a `db.json` database file (file name is not important, you can call it whatever you like), something like:

 ```
 {